hedzr/logg/README.md

 The abilities are:

-- fast enough: performance is not our unique aim, and this one is enough quick.
+- fast enough: performance is not our unique aim, but quick enough.
 - colorful console output by default.
-- switch to logfmt or json format dynamically.
+- switch to logging format (eg. color, logfmt or json) dynamically.
-- interfaces and abilities similar with log/slog.
+- interfaces and abilities similar with `log/slog`.
-- adapted into log/slog to enable color logging, here some our verbs (such as Fatal, Panic) cannot work directly.
+- adapted into `log/slog` to enable color logging out of the box. note that some our verbs (such as Fatal, Panic) can't work at this time.
-- cascade child logger and dump attrs of parent recursively (need enable `LattrsR` to avoid taking more cpu usages).
+- manage a cascade of child loggers and dump attrs of parent recursively optionally (need enable `LattrsR`).
-- very lite child loggers.
+- super lightweight child loggers.
 - user-defined levels, writer, and value stringer.
-- privacy enough: harden filepath, shorten package name (by `Lprivacypath` and `Lprivacypathregexp`); and implement `LogObjectMarshaller` or `LogArrayMarshaller` to security sensitive fields.
+- privacy enough: hardening filepath(s), shortening package name(s) (by `Lprivacypath` and `Lprivacypathregexp`); and implementing `LogObjectMarshaller` or `LogArrayMarshaller` to safe guard the sensitive fields.
 - better multiline outputs.

 Since v0.7.3, a locking version of printOut added.
-This would take more safeties to splitted writer (if your writer had implemented `LevelSettable` interface to compliant with logg/slog's log level).
+It would give more safeties to splitted writer (if your writer had implemented `LevelSettable` interface to compliant with logg/slog's log level).

 ![image-20231107091609707](https://cdn.jsdelivr.net/gh/hzimg/blog-pics@master/uPic/image-20231107091609707.png)